ues-io/uesio/README.md

 ## Build all applications and libs

-Compilation of the Go code (code server-side) and transpilation from Typescript down to JavaScript (code client-side).
+Compilation of the Go code (code server-side) and transpilation from TypeScript down to JavaScript (code client-side).

 ```
 npm run build-all